Returns #t if port is closed.

 If obj is not a port returns false, otherwise returns a symbol describing the port type, for example string or pipe.

 Returns the filename port was opened with.
 If port is not open to a file the result is unspecified.

-Sets the current position in port which will next be read or written.
-If successful,
+Sets the current position in port which will next be read or

-#fis returned.
+#f is returned.
 If port is open